mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

 ## 2022

 ## 2014 and previous

+1. Goldberger, Jacob, Geoffrey E. Hinton, Sam Roweis, and Russ R. Salakhutdinov.
+"Neighbourhood components analysis."
+Advances in neural information processing systems 17 (2004).
+  - Non-parametric classification model (Early projection)
+    - application: Dimensional reduction and metric learning.
+  - Simple metric based learning (projection and check distance with the same group):
+  - The neighborhood class instance should be closure.
+  - The non-similar instance should be projected far away.

 1. Divvala, Santosh K., Ali Farhadi, and Carlos Guestrin.
 "Learning everything about anything: Webly-supervised visual concept learning."
 In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, pp. 3270-3277.
 2014.
   - a fully-automated approach for learning extensive models for a wide range of variations (e.g. actions, interactions, attributes and beyond) within any concept